ZitongYang/cs375hw1/2025/hw1/README.md

 - [ImageNet Homepage](http://www.image-net.org/)
 - Follow their instructions to create an account and request access to the Large Scale Visual Recognition Challenge (ILSVRC) 2012 dataset.
 - Once you have the files (`ILSVRC2012_devkit_t12.tar.gz`, `ILSVRC2012_img_train.tar` and `ILSVRC2012_img_val.tar`) place them in a directory and set it as the dataset path inside `train.py`.
+).
+This should require no more than 50GB in total (including the temporary scratch space you need to unzip the files).
+While we still strongly encourage you to use the full dataset for a more authentic experience, we will allow submissions with this re
 **UPDATE:**
-Due to storage concerns, we have prepared a 10% subset of the full ImageNet dataset which you can find [here](https://storage.cloud.google.com/cs375/imagenet-mini.zip).
-This should require no more than 50GB in total (including the temporary scratch space you need to unzip the files).
-While we still strongly encourage you to use the full dataset for a more authentic experience, we will allow submissions with this reduced dataset.
+Due to storage concerns, we have prepared a 10% subset of the full ImageNet dataset which you can find [here](https://storage.cloud.google.com/cs375/imagenet-mini.zipduced dataset.

 ### 2. Sine Grating Images